Welcome to Historical Romance Books by Red Brick Media. It’s a place for readers and authors to gather and share their love of the genre.

-We have started Podcasts, uploading previous posts about the historical romance genre.
-Content will come weekly, including updates on author promotion.
-Our Podcast will be available on multiple platforms (Spotify, Anchor, Amazon, iTunes, Google, iHeart, Breaker, Pocket Casts, and Radio Public).
+We also Podcast about the historical romance genre.
+Content will come weekly, including updates on new books.
+Our Podcast is available on multiple platforms (Spotify, Anchor, Amazon, iTunes, Google, iHeart, Breaker, Pocket Casts, and Radio Public).

 “The person, be it a gentleman or lady, who has not pleasure in a good novel, must be intolerably stupid.”
 Jane Austen